JavierMenRev/SelectionInLatinAmericans/README.md

 Input arguments:

 * 1 - Population ID of the targed admixed population
-* 2 - Prefix of CP file
+* 2 - Prefix of CP file (before "chr" string in file)
-* 3 - Postfix of CP file
+* 3 - Postfix of CP file (after "chr" string in file)
 * 4 - ID file
 * 5 - Q file from ADMIXTURE (or any other software)
 * 6 - Fam file from PLINK used to run ADMIXTURE (ids should be the same order as the Q file)